 I'm also interested in mixing your songs and albums.
 The same genres listed above also apply to my mixing preferences.
 I bring my best to your project and help define, clarify, and solidify your song/album into a cohesive, radio-ready mix.

-Since I'm currently building my portfolio, I'm willing to offer a 20% discount on my mixing services.
+Since I'm currently building my clientele, I'm willing to offer a 20% discount on my MIXING services.
 Feel free to contact me if you're interested.

 Sample track(s), services, and rates in sidebar.

-5 Reviews - 1 Repeat ClientEndorse Eric Beaty
+7 Reviews - 2 Repeat ClientsEndorse Eric Beaty

 Wow amazing!!
 Eric got it from the first time!!!
 Great to be working With Eric; very much recommended!!!